francescomantegna/covariance-decoding/README.md

 # Data & Code Availability

 <p align="justify"> This repository contains only a portion of the full dataset, and the provided code is meant to replicate the main figures only.
-For access to the full dataset, please contact the author (Francesco Mantegna, fmantegna93@gmail.com). </p>
+For access to the full dataset, please contact the corresponding author (Francesco Mantegna, fmantegna93@gmail.com). </p>

 # Citation